Radiant barrier: Roofs and attics

 To apply a radiant barrier in an existing attic, it may be stapled to the underside of the roof rafters.
 This method offers the same benefits as the draped method in that dual air spaces are provided.
 However, it is essential that the vents be allowed to remain open to prevent moisture from being trapped in the attic.
 In general, it is preferred to have the radiant barrier applied SHINY SIDE DOWN to the underside of the roof with an air space facing down; thus dust won't defeat it, as would be the case of a SHINY SIDE UP barrier.

 The final method of installing a radiant barrier in an attic is to lay it over the top of the insulation on the attic floor.
 While this method can be more effective in the winter there are a few potential concerns with this application, which the US Department of Energy and the Reflective Insulation Manufacturers Association International feel the need to address.
 First, a breathable radiant barrier should always be used here.
 This is usually achieved by small perforations in the radiant barrier foil.
 The vapor transmission rate of the radiant barrier should be at least 5 perms, as measured with ASTM E96, and the moisture in the insulation should be checked before installation.
 Second, the product should meet the required flame spread, which includes ASTM E84 with the ASTM E2599 method.
 Lastly, this method allows for dust to accumulate over the top surface of the radiant barrier, potentially reducing the efficiency over time.

 Energy savings

 According to a 2010 study by the Building Envelope Research Program of the Oak Ridge National Laboratory, homes with air-conditioning duct work in the attic in the hottest climate zones, such as in the US Deep South, could benefit the most from radiant barrier interventions, with annual utility bill savings up to $150, whereas homes in milder climates, e.g., Baltimore, could see savings about half those of their southern neighbors.
-On the other hand, if there are no ducts or air handlers in the attic, the annual savings could be even much less, from about $12 in Miami to $5 in Baltimore.
+On the other hand, if there are no ducts or air handlers in the attic, the annual savings could be much less, from about $12 in Miami to $5 in Baltimore.
 Nevertheless, a radiant barrier may still help to improve comfort and to reduce the peak air-conditioning load.